 Location: Esplanade Valéry Giscard d’Estaing, 75007 Paris

-These magnificent, fantastical creatures have inhabited the human imagination since the Middle Ages.
-Discover the secrets of the unicorn through history, art and time.
+These magnificent mythical creatures have captured the imagination of humans since the Middle Ages.
+Discover all the secrets of the unicorn through history, art, and different eras.
 A fascinating epic not to be missed this year.

 Dates: March 13 to July 22, 2026